daleonov/HART/docs/Testing Your DSP In Hart.md

     .process();
 ```

 Done!
-See @ref Signals::WavFile for the details.
+See @ref hart::WavFile for the details.
 You might also want to put the @ref HART_REQUIRES_DATA_PATH_ARG macro at the beginning of test cases that use relative path - it will remind you to pass the respective CLI argument of you forgot to do so.

 # Generating test signals